rcorless/rcorless.github.io/index.md

 <H4> Maple Transactions </H4>
-I am the Editor-in-Chief for <A HREF="http://www.mapletransactions.org"> Maple Transactions </A>, a new open-access scholarly journal.
+I am the Editor-in-Chief for <A HREF="http://www.mapletransactions.org"> Maple Transactions </A>, a "diamond class" open-access scholarly journal.
 The purpose of Maple Transactions is to disseminate excellent expositions on topics of interest to the Maple community.
-There are no page charges or fees of any kind, and you need not use Maple to be published in this journal.
+What "diamond class" means is that there are no page charges or fees of any kind, and you need not use Maple to be published in this journal.

 I am also on the executive for the <a href="https://carmamaths.org/"> Computer Assisted Research in Mathematics and Applications (CARMA) centre </A>, and a member of the <a href="https://www.rotman.uwo.ca/"> Rotman Institute of Philosophy. </a>